sitespeedio/coach/docs/index.md

 ```
 If it works, then you are ready to get started creating new advice for the coach!

+## Advice
+The coach helps you with web performance and gives you advice about things you can do better

-## DOM vs HAR advice
+### DOM vs HAR advice
 The coach analyze a page in two steps: First it executes Javascript in the browser to do the checks that are a perfect fit for Javascript: examine the rendering path, check if images are scaled in the browser etc.

 Then the coach take the HAR file from the page and analyze that too.
 The HAR is good if you want the number of responses, size and cache headers.

 Whats missing right now (but we [intend to implement](https://github.com/sitespeedio/coach/issues/13)) is the combination of the two: A HAR advice that takes input from a DOM.
 This is cool because the the HAR advice can now which requests are done inside if head and render blocking.

+Both HAR & DOM n

-### DOM advice
+#### DOM advice

 Each DOM advice needs to be a [IIFE](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) and return an object that holds the data.

+A simple

 ```javascript
 (function(util) {